Updated on 2025-12-08 GMT+08:00

 • When installing or reinstalling the add-on, ensure that the driver download address is correct and accessible.
 CCE does not verify the address validity.

-• The gpu-beta add-on only enables you to download the driver and execute the installation script.
+• This add-on only enables you to download the driver and execute the installation script.
 The add-on status only indicates that how the add-on is running, not whether the driver is successfully installed.

-• CCE does not guarantee the compatibility between the GPU driver version and the CDUA library version of your application.
+• CCE does not guarantee the compatibility between the GPU driver version and the CUDA library version of your application.
 You need to check the compatibility by yourself.

-• If a GPU driver has been added to a custom OS image, CCE cannot ensure that the GPU driver is compatible with other GPU components such as the monitoring components used in CCE.
+• If a custom OS image has had a GPU driver installed, CCE cannot ensure that the GPU driver is compatible with other GPU components such as the monitoring components used in CCE.

 Installing the Add-on